 About Michele Tjaden

-I’ve enjoyed more than 40 years working in animal health and welfare, primarily as a veterinary technician, but also in shelters, rescues and as a dog trainer.
-During my career as a veterinary technician I adopted multiple special needs and senior animals.
-This naturally led to volunteering in rescue as a foster and eventually running a 501c3 non-profit dog rescue, where I created a sanctuary program for special needs and senior pets.
-I have managed a multi dog home with numbers ranging between 4 and 20 dogs (including fosters), along with a several cats, various birds and reptiles since 1994.
-One of my lifelong passions has been studying dog breeds and behavior, and I have taken obedience classes for decades with my dogs.
+I have enjoyed more than 40 years working in animal health and welfare, primarily as a veterinary technician, but also in shelters, rescues, and as a dog trainer.
+During my career as a veterinary technician I adopted special needs and senior animals and started volunteering as a foster mom.
+Eventually I became president of a 501c3 non-profit dog rescue, and created a sanctuary program for special needs and senior pets.
+I have managed a multi-dog home with numbers ranging between 4 and 20 dogs (including fosters), along with a several cats, various pocket pets, birds and reptiles since the early 1990’s.

-During my early 50’s some profound changes in my personal life resulted in relocating to another state with my menagerie.
+In my early 50’s some profound changes in my personal life resulted in relocating to another state along with my menagerie.
 I wanted a fresh start, and that included a change of direction in my career.
+One of my lifelong passions has been studying dog breeds and behavior, and I have taken obedience classes for decades with my dogs.
 I completed a professional dog training certification program and was hired by a local training facility to teach group classes for puppies and beginning obedience.
-I quickly advanced and was also asked to hold private lessons for dogs with behavior issues.
+I also held private one on one sessions for dogs with behavior issues.
 Unfortunately, the owner of the training facility became seriously ill and had to close the business.
-It was time for yet another change for me as well.
-I had a houseful of wonderful loving rescue animals to occupy my time and considered myself in early retirement.
+After some thought, I considered myself in early retirement.
+I had a houseful of animals to keep me busy, and in my spare time decided to explore holistic and alternative ways of treating animals to expand my knowledge base.

 I currently share my life and home with 10 rescue dogs, 2 cats, 4 birds and a tortoise.